 What is an invoice?

-An invoice itemizes and records each transaction between your business and your customers.
+An invoice is a legal document that itemizes and records each transaction between your business and your customers.
 It confirms and logs the products a customer bought and the amount they have agreed to pay for those products.

 Invoice vs. bill